chloesrcb/bike_challenge/README.md

 > **Author**: Chloé Serre-Combe - chloe.serre-combe@etu.umontpellier.fr

-This is a small challenge from course Software Development (HMMA238) from first year master’s degree in statistics in Montpellier, France.
+This is a small challenge from [HMMA238](https://github.com/bcharlier/HMMA238) course in Software Devlopment from first year master’s degree in statistics in Montpellier, France.

 There are two parts in this challenge : a prediction part and a visualization part.